Introduction

 The NMRSpectrum1D

-), an array with the individual spin contributions to the spectrum (values
+), an array with the individual spin contributions to the spectrum (spin_contributions

 Assuming we have performed a NMR spectrum calculation using calculate_spectrum and obtained as output an NMRResultSpectrum1D